Australian Car Finance Motoring, Market and Policy News

 Read Full Transcript:

-Hello and welcome to Australian Car Finance Motoring, Market and Policy News, Im Paige Estritori, and its Sunday 19 April 2026.
+Welcome to Australian Car Finance Motoring, Market and Policy News.
+Im Paige Estritori, and its Sunday, 10 May 2026.

 The information on this website is general in nature and does not take into account your objectives, financial situation, or needs.
 Consider seeking personal advice from a licensed adviser before acting on any information.